TABLE OF CONTENTS

 Customising the fuzziness is entirely up to how wide you would like to cast the net when screening both individuals and companies.
 As per the fuzziness definition different fuzziness levels can allow for spelling mistakes or full legal names compared to just first and surnames.

-We cannot recommend if you should have this toggled on or off.
-We can say that adverse media can sometimes be paired up with certain questions that reporting entities may use in their risk assessments or allow you to potentially learn about adverse media items which your customer may not have disclosed to you.
+We cannot recommend whether you should have adverse media switched on or off.
+We have seen customers who are required to run adverse media checks based on their risk assessment questionnaire and compliance documentation.
+The main use case for running Adverse Media checks is to potentially learn about adverse media items which your customer may not have disclosed to you.

 I am a compliance admin and the profiles changed, can you show me which user changed this?